dxfrontier/cds-ts-repository/README.md

 `Parameters`

-- `entries (Array)`: An array of objects representing the entries to be created.
+- `entries (Array<object>)`: An array of objects representing the entries to be created.
 Each object should match the structure expected by `MyEntity`.

 `Return`